Pam and Sara from Discovering Coastal Georgia

 Hwang Keum Jung Korean Restaurant

 Laid back Korean restaurant.
-Their customers say they’re made to feel like family when there.
-Delicious bulgogi.
-Try the dumplings for an appetizer.
+They always make us feel like family!
+The bulgogi is delicious, and don’t forget to try the dumplings for an appetizer.
 They’re open Wednesday through Sunday for lunch and dinner.

 Brunswick, Ga restaurants that don’t fit in a category